grammyjs/website/site/docs/guide/context.md

 bot.on("message", (ctx) => {
   // `txt` will be a `string` when processing text messages.
   // It will be `undefined` if the received message does not have any message text,
-  // e.g.,photos, stickers, and other messages.
-  const txt = ctx.message.text;
+  // e.g., photos, stickers, and other messages. const txt = ctx.message.text;
 });
 ```